mgimond/Spatial_pre2021/_book/04-Symbolizing-features.md

 ### Qualitative color scheme

 Qualitative schemes are used to symbolize data having no inherent order (i.e. categorical data).
-Different hues are normally used to distinguish different categorical values.
-When possible, use commonly associated hues for land features such as vegetation and water.
+Different hues with equal lightness and saturation values are normally used to distinguish different categorical values.

 <div class="figure">
 <img src="04-Symbolizing-features_files/figure-html/f04-qualitative-1.png" alt="Example of four different qualitative color schemes.
 Color hex numbers are superimposed on each palette." width="384" />
 <p class="caption">(\#fig:f04-qualitative)Example of four different qualitative color schemes.
 Color hex numbers are superimposed on each palette.</p>
 </div>

-Election results can be displayed using a qualitative color scheme.
+Election results is an example of a dataset that can be displayed using a qualitative color scheme.
 But be careful in your choice of hues if a cultural bias exists (i.e. it may not make sense to assign "blue" to republican or "red"" to democratic regions).

 <div class="figure">
 <img src="04-Symbolizing-features_files/figure-html/f04-qualitative-map-1.png" alt="Map of 2012 election results shown in a qualitative color scheme.
 Note the use of three hues (red, blue and gray) of equal lightness and saturation." width="432" />